-As discussed in the introduction, a natural baseline is to privatize each stage separately and then apply composition \citep{chaudhuri2011differentially, dwork2010boosting}.
-Concretely, one could compute a private weight vector in Stage~1 with parameters $(\eps_{1},\delta_{1})$ (e.g., via objective perturbation or noisy SGD), and then solve the Stage~2 weighted ERM with an independent mechanism satisfying $(\eps_{2},\delta_{2})$-DP.
-Standard composition yields an overall guarantee of at least $(\eps_{1}+\eps_{2},\delta_{1}+\delta_{2})$ \citep{dwork2006calibrating, dwork2009differential}.
-Sharper accounting methods (e.g., \citealp{dwork2010boosting, kairouz2015composition, dong2022gaussian}) improve constants and scaling under repeated compositions, but they still effectively require Stage~2 to be private \emph{uniformly} over all possible first-stage outputs.
+A natural DP baseline for 2ERM is to privatize each stage separately and combine the guarantees by composition \citep{chaudhuri2011differentially, dwork2010boosting}.
+Concretely, one computes a private weight vector in the first stage with parameters $(\varepsilon_{1},\delta_{1})$ (e.g., via objective perturbation or noisy SGD), then solves the second-stage weighted ERM with an independent mechanism satisfying $(\varepsilon_{2},\delta_{2})$-DP.
+Standard composition yields an overall guarantee of at least $(\varepsilon_{1}+\varepsilon_{2},\delta_{1}+\delta_{2})$ \citep{dwork2006calibrating, dwork2009differential}.
+Sharper accounting methods (e.g., \citealp{dwork2010boosting, kairouz2015composition, dong2022gaussian}) improve constants and scaling under repeated compositions, but they still effectively require the second stage to be private \emph{uniformly} over all possible first-stage outputs.
 In 2ERM, those first-stage outputs are precisely the data-dependent weights entering the second-stage objective, so the required uniform guarantee is over a potentially large and highly heterogeneous class of weight vectors.